tom-howard/com2009/docs/course/assignment2/getting-started.md

 1. On GitHub, go back to your repository's main page by clicking the `<> Code` tab at the top-left.

-1. Click the green `Code` button and then, from the dropdown menu, click the :material-clipboard-outline: button to copy the remote **HTTPS** URL of your repo.
+1. Click the green `Code` button and then, from the dropdown menu, click the :octicons-copy-16: button to copy the remote **HTTPS** URL of your repo.

     <figure markdown>
       ![](./getting-started/code-copy-url.png){width=600px}